 Union Capital has maintained total provision of Tk.
-384.25 million against loans, advances and leases as of 31 December 2014 compared to Tk 418.33 million of last year.
-Although the amount of classified loan/lease has increased in 2014, the provision against loan/lease has decreased mainly due to write off of bad/loss account with significant exposure.
-Management's periodic evaluation of the adequacy of the provision is based on the companies past loss experience, known and inherent risk in the portfolio, adverse situations that may affect the clients' ability to repay and current economic conditions.
+433.85 million against loans, advances and leases as of 31 December 2015 compared to Tk.
+384.25 million of last year.
+Provision against classified loan has increased by 13.06 percent compared to 2014.
+Management's periodic evaluation of the adequacy of the provision is based on the companies past experience, known and inherent risk in the portfolio, adverse situations that may affect the clients' ability to repay and current economic conditions.
 Management has also taken the qualitative aspects while classifying an account.

 We always adhere to the principle of classification as guided by Bangladesh Bank for making interest suspense and provisioning against loans, advances and leases.
 Interest amount is transferred to interest suspense account rather than showing as income in the profit & loss account when installments fall overdue for 3 months or more, in case of loan/lease with tenure of less or equal 5 years and 6 months or more, in case of loan/lease with maturity of more than 5 years.
-Base for provision is made after deducting interest suspense and value of eligible security (considered 50 percent of market value of the security in case of mortgage of land, building and shares and100 percent against cash security) from outstanding amount of a particular loan, advance and lease.
-Rate of provision for loans, advances and leases classified as Sub-standard, Doubtful and Bad & Loss is 20 percent, 50 percent and 100 percent respectively.
+Base for provision is made after deducting interest suspense and value of eligible security (considered 50 percent of market value of the security in case of mortgage of land, building and 50 percent of face value or 50 percent of market value, whichever is lower, in case of shares and 100 percent against cash security) from outstanding amount of a particular loan, advance and lease.
+Rate of provision for loans, advances and leases classified as Sub-standard.
+Doubtful and Bad & Loss is 20 percent, 50 percent and 100 percent respectively.

-Coverage ratio of loans, advances and leases has increased .
-As at 31 December 2014 coverage was 52.62 percent compared to 41.54 percent of 2013 and we believe coverage will gradually increase as the company maintains adequate provision as per guidelines of Bangladesh Bank.
-Moreover, since the company focused more on colleteral securities while sanctioning credit facilities, the ratio of coverage will increase further in future.
+Coverage ratio of loans, advances and leases decreased.
+As at 31 December 2015 coverage was 39.67 percent compared to 41.46 percent of 2014.
+We believe coverage is satisfactory as the company maintain adequate provision as per guidelines of Bangladesh Bank.